martiansideofthemoon/squash-generation/README.md

 During preprocessing, we remove generic, unanswerable, multi-paragraph and `verification` questions.
 Since coreferences in questions are common for the QuAC and CoQA datasets, we have an additional preprocessed version which resolves all the coreferences in the question statements.

-0. Preprocessed versions of the dataset can be found in the Google Drive link. `instances_train.pickle` and `instances_dev.pickle` contain the standard filtered datasets. `instances_corefs_train.pickle` and `instances_corefs_dev.pickle` contain filtered datasets with question coreferences resolved.
+0. Preprocessed versions of the dataset can be found in the same Google Drive [link](https://drive.google.com/drive/folders/1FlVtPgyBiJIEOIecnNLH3cg0EbKkK0Z4?usp=sharing). `instances_train.pickle` and `instances_dev.pickle` contain the standard filtered datasets. `instances_corefs_train.pickle` and `instances_corefs_dev.pickle` contain filtered datasets with question coreferences resolved.
 Place these files inside `data/temp_dataset`.

-1. Download `train.pickle` and `dev.pickle` from the Google Drive link and place it in `data/specificity_qa_dataset`.
+1. Download `train.pickle` and `dev.pickle` from the Google Drive [link](https://drive.google.com/drive/folders/1FlVtPgyBiJIEOIecnNLH3cg0EbKkK0Z4?usp=sharing) and place it in `data/specificity_qa_dataset`.

 2. Run a filtering cycle using `python data/filter_dataset.py` to carry out standard filtering.
 Alternatively, you could run `python data/filter_dataset_corefs.py` to resolve coreferences in the questions in addition to filtering.
 Resolving coreferences can be resource and time intensive so you could use the preprocessed versions in the Google Drive link instead as described above.

 ## Question Generation

-Our conditional question generation model is forked from [huggingface/transfer-learning-conv-ai](http://github.com/huggingface/transfer-learning-conv-ai).
+Our conditional question generation model is forked from [huggingface/transfer-learning-conv-ai](https://github.com/huggingface/transfer-learning-conv-ai).
 We generate conditional questions using a language model which is fine-tuned from OpenAI's GPT or GPT2.
 We convert our training data as follows,

 1. For `general` questions - `<bos> ... paragraph text ... <answer-general> ... answer span ... <question-general> ... question span ... <eos>`
 2. For `specific` questions - `<bos> ... paragraph text ... <answer-specific> ... answer span ... <question-specific> ... question span ... <eos>`.